From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Kathy became interested in dog sports as a way to continue training her with reactive dog when traditional obedience classes were not the right fit.
 Kathy and Clancy trained in agility, rally obedience and Wag It Games and became involved in K9 Nose Work® shortly after the sport migrated to the East Coast in 2010.
 Kathy was immediately drawn to learn more about the activity and the sport.
 Clancy was the first Irish Terrier to earn Nose Work titles at levels NW1 through NW3, and Kathy is currently training her dog Pippi in K9 Nose Work®.
-They will begin competing in the fall of 2016.
+They began competing in the fall of 2016.

 In 2012, Kathy became a partner at Dogs’ Learning Center, and started assisting her instructor with K9 Nose Work® classes.
 She began instructing in 2013, and continues to learn about K9 Nose Work® through participation in competition, seminars, workshops, and camps.
 Kathy is a Certified Nose Work Instructor (CNWI) as well as a Karen Pryor Academy Certified Training Partner.
 “I love watching and learning from dogs as they do what they do best.
 It is pure joy for the dogs and for their people.”
 Kathy teaches K9 Nose Work classes from Introduction through Advanced Competition.

-Marion Long has been assisting Ruff Diamonds and Puppy Play & Learn classes since 2012.
+Marion Long has been assisting, then teaching, “Ruff Diamonds” and Puppy Play & Learn classes since 2012.
 She is a graduate of Karen Pryor Academy and is a Certified Training Partner (KPA-CTP).
-Marion has done extensive training with the MSPCA shelter dogs as part of a specially trained group of volunteers called the Behavior Mod Squad.
+Marion has done extensive training with the MSPCA shelter dogs as part of a specially trained group of Nevins Farm volunteers called the “Behavior Mod Squad.”
 She also fosters shelter dogs and puppies in her home.
 Marion shares her home with two MSPCA alumni dogs, Heidi, a Beagle/Shepherd mix and Milo, a Chihuahua/Terrier mix.
 They take classes in agility and other canine sports together routinely.
-Marion teaches Ruff Diamonds, Puppy Play & Learn, Basic Manners and Social Dog classes.
+Marion teaches Ruff Diamonds, Puppy Play & Learn, Learn to Train Your Dog and Shy Dog classes.

 Melissa joined the MSPCA dog training program in 2004, after completing the Animal Behavior College program.
 In 2007 she completed both Dogs of Course Instructor Training Courses: Teaching & Training and Consulting & Problem Solving.
-She has assisted and trained under some of the top Clicker Trainers in the industry and credits these experiences with improving her training and coaching skills, as well as her ability to plan, coordinate and manage group classes.
-Melissa is a Certified Pet Dog Trainer, a certification which requires her to continue her education by attending seminars and workshops regularly.
-Melissa is currently a Mentor Trainer for Catch Canine Trainers Academy.
-Her other experience includes: working as Head Trainer at a local dog daycare, coordinating dog playgroups, dog grooming and owning/operating her own pet sitting business.
-Melissa has been a certified American Kennel Club Canine Good Citizen Evaluator since 2006.
-In 2012, she became an American Federation of Aviculture Certified Avicuturalist, and is a coordinator for SOAR Birds, an organization which supports and assists adopters of shelter and rescue birds.
+She has assisted and trained under some of the top clicker trainers in the industry and credits these experiences with improving her training and coaching skills, as well as her ability to plan, coordinate and manage group classes.
+Melissa is a Certified Pet Dog Trainer (CPDT-KA) and has performed as a Mentor Trainer for Animal Behavior College and CATCH Canine Trainers Academy.
+She has also been an AKC Certified Canine Good Citizen (CGC) Evaluator since 2006.
+She has had numerous other customer-service and animal-care positions, and in 2012, she became an American Federation of Aviculture Certified Avicuturalist (CAFA2); she is a Senior Exotic Bird Advocate and Bird Task force member at the MSPCA at Nevins Farm; she is also involved in the shelter’s foster program.
+Besides training dogs, cats, and birds, Melissa is an artist who works in oil, watercolor, and pastel.
+Melissa shares her life with her partner, Bret, four dogs, several birds, and a tabby cat.
+She and her Australian Shepherds have participated in Agility, Conformation, Rally Obedience, Canine Musical Freestyle, Canine Drill Team, K9 Nose Work, and Obedience.
+Melissa teaches Puppy Play N’ Learn, Teen Puppy, Learn to Train Your Dog: Levels 1 & 2, Canine Good Citizen Prep, and Control Unleashed.